rankutah/blog/sites/rank-utah/content/pricing.md

       - question: "How long does a new website take?"
         answer: "Websites can be built in 3–4 weeks with regular coordination."
 ---
-# Simple Monthly Pricing
+# Simple, Transparent Pricing
 {.center}

-Affordable monthly plans.
-No contracts.
-No surprises.
+High-performance plans with no contracts, no setup fees, and no surprises.
 {.center}

 {{< cols min="18rem" gap="1rem" v="stretch">}}